HoucemNaffati/A-Software-Craftsmanship-KATA/README.md

 This is an advanced exercise to introduce _TDD_, _SOLID_ design principles and _Hexagonal Architecture_. :computer:

-1. Implement example-mapped [**specifications**](Spec.md) using TDD. (~45min is a reasonable estimate) :hammer:
+1. Implement example-mapped [**specifications**](Spec.md) using TDD. (~45min is a reasonable estimation) :hammer:
 2. Try to apply craftsmanship's [**rules and principles**](OurRules.md). :wrench:
 3. Experience the impact of the following [**changes**](Changes.md) on your code "_**in the given order**_" to measure your level of success. :ghost:

 ### IV.
 How to measure success ? :dart:

-- Clean code should be easily readable by a non-programmer person.:surfer:
+- Clean code should be easy to read by a non-programmer person.:surfer:

-- Clean design should be able to adapt quickly without impacting your test suite.:ok_hand:
+- Clean design should be able to quickly adapt without impacting your tests.:ok_hand:

-- Your solution is easily testable.:dash:
+- Your solution is tested easily.:dash:

-- The cost of changing UI librarie or frameworks is signifincally cheap.:relaxed:
+- The cost of changing UI library or framework is significantly cheap.:relaxed:

 - You felt happy that you received a change or a a new requirement.:sparkles: